wso2con2024/ballerina-tutorial/session-4/README.md

 This session is about the basics of handling data in Ballerina.
 The following topics are covered in this session.

-- Example 1: Introduction to plain data and Data-Oriented Programming principles.
+- Example 1: Introduction to plain data.
-  Sample located in folder `session4/plain_data/`
+  Sample located in folder `session-4/plain_data/`

-- Example 2: Building a simple data-oriented service.
+- Example 2: Building a simple order service with Ballerina persistence.
-  Sample located infolder `session4/order_mgt/`
+  Sample located infolder `session-4/order_mgt/`

-- Example 3: Ballerina EDI tool.
+- Example 3: Ballerina EDI tool demostartion.
-  Sample located in folder `session4/edi/`
+  Sample located in folder `session-4/edi/`

-- Example 4: Java interoperability with Ballerina data types.
+- Example 4: Ballerina Bindgen tool demostartion.
-  Sample located in folder `session4/handlebars/`
+  Sample located in folder `session-4/handlebars/`